tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

  By default, network configuration stored on the NAND is used, while running Braiins OS+ from an SD card.
 This feature can be turned off, by following the steps bellow:

   * Mount the first FAT partition of the SD card
-  * Open the file uEnv.txt and insert the following value
+  * Open the file uEnv.txt and insert the following string (make sure there is only one string per line)

   ::